-During the current reporting period, we continued to review OPD's use of force reports and to provide the Department feedback on tactical, training, and investigative issues related to force issues.
-OIG recently evaluated the Department's compliance with Task 24 and found that supervisors were being notified of uses of force; were responding to the scene as required; and that officers were documenting their own uses of force appropriately.
+During the twelfth reporting period, OIG evaluated the Department's compliance with Task 24 and found that supervisors were being notified of uses of force; were responding to the scene as required; and that officers were documenting their own uses of force appropriately.

 However, according to OIG's audit, officers were not always documenting the force that was used by other officers as required by OPD policy.
-OPD recently issued two Information Bulletins: Use of Force- Common Mistakes and Use of Force Preparation Format, to reinforce use of force reporting and investigation requirements.
+In response, OPD issued two Information Bulletins: Use of Force-Common Mistakes and Use of Force Preparation Format, to reinforce use of force reporting and investigation requirements.
 If followed, these Information Bulletins should help improve OPD's use of force reporting and investigation system.